 EPISODE 2: ADRIFT Part B / Homeless

 Deborah ends up in the ICU of a Cincinnati hospital, but starts a masters degree at the university when she recovers.
-Determined to be independent, she leaves the university and takes a job as director of a nonprofit.
+Determined to be independent, she leaves the classes and takes a job as director of the university’s interfaith nonprofit.
 She marries and has a daughter before her health fails and she has to resign her job.
 The couple separate and husband leaves for a Chicago graduate school.
 Her mother suffers from cancer, her brother cuts her off and Deborah becomes a homeless single mom.

-EPISODE 3: CAUGHT IN STORMY SEAS Part A / Despair
+EPISODE 3: STORMY SEAS Part A / Despair

-EPISODE 4: CAUGHT IN STORMY SEAS Part B / The Battle
+EPISODE 4: STORMY SEAS Part B / The Battle

 Looking for a stable life, Deborah remarries, completes a masters degree in religion, and takes a part-time job running a Jewish Federation.
 After interviewing Holocaust Survivors for her masters thesis, she’s motivated to move to Tulsa’s Federation after the OK City bombing.
 Deborah is trained by the FBI to deal with neo-Nazis.
 She discovers that dad was a US military intelligence officer in WW II assigned to interrogate Nazi POWs and confronts international Holocaust denier, David Irving.
-Deborah decides to dedicate her life to counteracting hate and antisemitism.
+Horrified, Deborah dedicate herself to fostering inclusion and counteracting hate.

-EPISODE 5: NAVIGATING DEEP WATERS Part A / Diversity
+EPISODE 5: DEEP WATERS Part A / Diversity

 Deborah becomes a full-time executive director and builds Chattanooga’s Jewish cultural center.
 But she almost dies on a Uzbekistan mission, resigns, and her husband supports them as a math teacher.
 Her brother and father come to Chattanooga to support her as she heals.
-Recovering, she creates a Women’s Council on Diversity to stay active and connected to the community.
+Recovering, she creates a Women’s Council on Diversity and a global leadership class for the growing community.
 When the Volkswagen plant is built in Chattanooga, her expertise in diversity and cross-cultural background surprisingly turns this hobby into a new profession training expats in the South.

-EPISODE 6: NAVIGATING DEEP WATERS Part B / Sailing into Port
+EPISODE 6: DEEP WATERS Part B / Sailing into Port